Sandra De Urioste-Stone

 - SFR 613: Qualitative Data Analysis

-Sandra De Urioste-Stone is an Assistant Professor with the School of Forest Resources at the University of Maine.
+Sandra De Urioste-Stone is an Associate Professor with the School of Forest Resources at the University of Maine.
 Her work focuses on sustainable tourism, community resilience and adaptation to climate change, outdoor recreation, and collaborative management of natural resources.
 De Urioste-Stone’s current research projects include an economic impact study of the tourism industry in Maine, a study looking at climate change resilience in rural Maine communities, a study on community perceptions of sustainable tourism in Maine, a study on visitor perceptions of climate change and tourism, and a community based health study on controlling Chagas disease in Guatemala.

 Prior to joining the University of Maine, De Urioste-Stone was a Department Chair, Professor and Researcher at the Universidad del Valle de Guatemala.
 Her research there looked at issues in sustainable tourism, global changes, and collaborative management.
 She was also the Ecotourism Program Manager for a non-profit conservation organization working with indigenous and rural communities.
 She enjoys working with indigenous groups and understanding how people interact with, benefit from, and care for the environment.